SB Professionals Listserv Basics

 - Include a descriptive entry in the subject line.
 If you are posting messages for a particular subject or group, reference this in the subject line.

-- It is very important that you send personal replies to the person who posted the request and NOT the entire ListServ.
+- Send personal replies to the person who posted the request and NOT the entire Listserv.
 Double-check your “To” window before sending.
-This will save you a lot of embarrassment and avoid annoying other members on the ListServ.
+This will save you a lot of embarrassment and avoid annoying other members on the Listserv.

 - Resist the urge to “flame” someone.
 Flaming is harsh criticism intended to be destructive and hurtful.
 Treat others as you would like to be treated.
 Flaming will result in exclusion from the list.
 If you are flamed, ignore it.